stmar89/AlgEt/doc/UserManualAlgEtQ.md

  Let $R$ be an order in an étale algebra $A$ over $\mathbb{Q}$.
 Ideal multiplication induces the structure of commutative monoid on the set of ideal classes of $R$, which we then call `ideal class monoid` of $R$.
  We denote it by $\mathcal{I}(R)$.
  The unit element of $\mathcal{I}(R)$ is the class of any principal fractional $R$-ideal.

- In MAGMA there are two ways of computing the ideal class monoid, which are described in the next subsections.
+<br> In MAGMA there are two ways of computing the ideal class monoid, which are described in the next subsections.
 ## Representatives of the ideal class monoid
  The first method to compute the ideal class monoid returns a sequence of representatives of the ideal classes.
  We have a partitioning $\mathcal{I}(R) = \bigsqcup_S \mathcal{I}_S(R)$ where the disjoint union is taken over the overorders $S$ of $R$ and $\mathcal{I}_S(R)$ is the subset of $\mathcal{I}(R)$ consisting of ideal classes with multiplicator ring $S$.